sashalashae/CyberSecurity_Week3_Lab/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

-Everything went smoothly except for challenge 2.
-I was missing one ' and it took me a while to find it.
-Other than that I plan on completing the bonus assignments once I return from vacation next week.
+   I plan on completing the bonus assignments once I return from vacation next week.
 The internet at the hotel I am staying at this week charges by the day for wifi.

 ## License